nix-community/cache-nix-action/README.md

     1. When there's no cache whose key is the same as the primary key, the `cache-nix-action` collects garbage in the Nix store and saves a new cache.

-    1. The `cache-nix-action` purges caches whose keys match some of the given prefixes in a given list of key prefixes and that were created more than a given time ago.
+    1. The `cache-nix-action` purges caches whose keys match some of the given prefixes in a given list of key prefixes and that were created more than a given time ago relative to the start of the `Post Restore` phase.

 ## Limitations

 * Requires `nix-quick-install-action`.
-* Supports only `Linux` and `macOS` runners.
+* Supports only `Linux` and `macOS` runners for Nix store caching.
 * `GitHub` allows only `10GB` of caches and then removes the least recently used entries (see its [eviction policy](https://docs.github.com/en/actions/using-workflows/caching-dependencies-to-speed-up-workflows#usage-limits-and-eviction-policy)).
 Workarounds:
   * [Purge old caches](#purge-old-caches)
   * [Merge caches](#merge-caches)